zksecurity/noname/book/src/rfc/rfc-0-generic-parameters.md

 `fn_full_qualified_name#generic1=value1#generic2=value2`

 This string needs to be generated on the fly or attached to the node of `ExprKind::FnCall`.
 For the later case, we can add a new field `instant_id` to the `ExprKind::FnCall` to serve as postfix of that string pattern.

+*Type checking*
+In this RFC, the generic parameters should only take place in the function arguments or its return type.
+The instantiation of a generic function will resolve the generic types to be concrete types.
+Similar to the TAST phase, during the monomorphization of a function body, the computed concrete type can be propagated and compared with the return type of the function signature.

+The type check in this phase will always be in concrete type.
+Any unresolved generic type will fail the type check.

 ```rust
 FnCall {